jhxmluv/G4/README.md

 ### Its purpose in English learning or teaching

 This tool makes students enjoy studying English words.
-Such as quiz battles, It can be participated together, hels students learn repeatedly funny rather than studying alone.
+Such as quiz battles, It can be participated together, helps students learn repeatedly funny rather than studying alone.

 ## How to integrate with traditional English word tests using paper